softcover/softcover_book/chapters/softcover_markdown.md

 \label{cha:softcover_flavored_markdown}
 ```

-\noindent This allows the definition of a cross-reference using the \verb+\ref+ command, whose argument is the label name.
+\noindent This allows the definition of a cross-reference using the \verb+\ref+ command, \linebreak whose argument is the label name.
 Thus,

 ```latex, options: "hl_lines": [1]
 Chapter~\ref{cha:introduction_to_markdown}